sopra-fs21-group-4/client/README.md

 <div style="text-align:center"><img src="https://raw.githubusercontent.com/sopra-fs21-group-4/client/master/src/image/logo/doyouevenmeme.png"/></div>
 [toc]
 # Project-Description
-In this game players submit titles for images and gifs that are collected from a specified subreddit.
+In this game players submit titles for images and gifs that are collected from a specified Subreddit.
 A normal game flow looks something like this.

-1. A user creates a game and enters a subreddit.
+1. A user creates a game and enters a Subreddit.
 2. With the Reddit API the game master can define what type of memes are taken.
 For example these are the last 25 currently best posts of subreddit r/memes: https://www.reddit.com/r/memes/top.json
 3. Because Reddit gives the possibility to filter the posts for specific parameters like time or upvotes we can give the users the possibility to set those. (hot/rising/new/etc.)
 4. Other players join the game
-5. The game begins and a meme is shown to all users.
+5. The game begins, and a meme is shown to all users.
 Those users have to enter a title that they find funny and fitting
 6. As soon as the time is up all players vote on which is the best title for the meme.
 Then the players receive points according to the votes recieved.
 Steps 5 and 6 get repeated until the total number of rounds are played.

 # Technologies